shyamalpunekar/animal-shelter-DAO/README.md

 ### License
   This software is licensed under the MIT license.

-  Copyright (c) 2016 Shyamal Punekar
+  Copyright (c) 2016 Shyamal Punekar and Kira Loo